EnvnHash/ara_sdk/Libraries/GLBase/src/README.md

 - Wrapper class for OpenGL Shaders
 - ShaderCollector
-  * Container class for shaders for global management (resource optimization)
+  -Container class for shaders for global management (resource optimization)
-  * Contains standard shaders (simple color, texture shaders, or shaders for clearing the screen - possibly faster than glClear).
+  - Contains standard shaders (simple color, texture shaders, or shaders for clearing the screen - possibly faster than glClear).
-  * Management in the form of a map<string, Shaders>
+  - Management in the form of a map<string, Shaders>
-  * A name must be assigned to new shaders; if it already exists, it will be aborted.
+  - A name must be assigned to new shaders; if it already exists, it will be aborted.
 - ShaderProperties and MaterialProperties

 ## Utils

 - Wrappers for OpenGL Vertexes, FBOs, VAOs, TFOs, PBOs
 - Font Management
-- Texture Managemnent
+- Texture Management
 - TrackBall

 ## WindowManagement